 GeM has potential to handle transactions up to USD100 billion per annum: official

-The Government e Marketplace (GeM), a portal floated for government offices to buy goods and services, has the potential to handle transactions up to USD 100 billion per annum, an official said on Tuesday.
-The portal, launched in August 2016, has so far handled transactions of Rs 1,800 crore, processing 1.5 lakh orders, he said.
+The Government e-Marketplace (GeM), a portal floated for government offices to buy goods and services, has the potential to handle transactions up to USD 100 billion per annum, an official said on Tuesday.
+The portal, launched in August 2016, has so far handled transactions of Rs 59,000 crore, processing 4.5 lakh orders, he said.

 Kumar said that the platform has been proved to be effective for sellers as they are able to do business during COVID times.
 The platform is a move towards transparency and has been appreciated by several other countries, he said.